 Abuse, neglect, severe stress and other traumatic events increase the risk of physical, mental, emotional, social and relational health problems in children.
 In 2011, over a billion children and young people under 18 were living in countries affected by war.
 Attacks on children and families are often part of war strategies and consequently many of them become refugees.
 Often, children are separated from one or both parents in the process and may be unaccompanied.

 Investment in health, wellbeing and sustained recovery from trauma (not only symptom management) is paramount for children.
-It is important to keep siblings together and with the adults with whom they have become displaced, supporting their social connections and routines.
+It is important to keep siblings together and with the adults with whom they have become displaced, supporting their social connections, connections to home and routines.
 Access to play and learning as part of their routine is important and supports their development and recovery.

 It is crucial for professionals coming into contact with displaced children to demonstrate a willingness to hear, understand and believe.
 Signs of stress in children may include regressed behaviour, a loss of skills and expressing physical symptoms in place of communicating psychological distress.